 The key here is to do non-load-bearing exercises.
 That can mean spinning on an exercise bike with little or no resistance, or doing arm circles without weights or bands.

 If you decide to try some exercises, be sure to let your doctor or physical therapist know, and stop if it hurts.
 Remember, the keyword here is “gentle.”
 Nothing wild or high-speed.

 Think of these exercises as joint polishers, just the way you’d polish your car or your furniture, and you may be able to make some progress toward alleviating your pain.

 Perhaps your doctor or physical therapist gave you some exercises to help you manage your pain.

 Perhaps you haven’t been keeping up with the program as well as you should.

 Now’s the time to get back on track.
 Review any exercise program you may have been given.
 If you haven’t been doing your exercises, or haven’t been doing them as regularly as you should, pick back up.

-For strengthening exercises relating to hip, shoulder or knee pain, please reference the downloadable handouts on the Joint Journey page via the SPO website.
+For strengthening exercises relating to hip, shoulder or knee pain, especially as they relate to joint replacements, please reference the downloadable handouts on the Joint Journey page via the SPO website.